 A flow rate three or four times higher than your fish tank volume is better to buy.
 If you have a 20-gallon tank, you should buy a filter of capacity 60 to 80 gallons per hour.
 Too high a flow rate might cause discomfort for your fish, and if it’s too low, that will be insufficient to clean the water.

 If not quite enough, Aquarium filters can be irritating for you, although it is natural to produce some noise from the rotating machine.
-Some users also find, when the filter becomes old or clogged, it starts to generate sound.

 Proper maintenance is necessary for keeping your aquarium filter noise-free.
 If you do not like a resonant filter, search for a filter, which is well known for low noise levels.

 Ease of maintenance: